-Spring-cleaning.
+Spring cleaning.
 It never seems to happen during spring, does it?
-Now that summer has officially arrived, our time indoors is likely to decrease while our clutter is likely to grow exponentially.
-We have a few tips to help refresh your living space so that you have a spick-and-span place to return to after a hot day at the beach.
+Have no fear!
+We have a few tips to help refresh your living space so that you have a space that shines all summer long.